Last updated on June 5th, 2023

 Have you tried ordering a beautiful vase or a light bulb on Amazon but ended up receiving it in an unorganized state?
 We have, too!
 We all have our own stories of ordering fragile items on Amazon, only to arrive in our doorsteps broken and in pieces.
 Others receive items with missing pieces or crushed parts.

 If this is so, buyers can ask for a full refund on the item.

 When Can A Buyer Return an Item?

 Customers can return their items within 30 days from the receipt of the order.
-If you placed an order during a holiday, Amazon allows you to return it more than 30 days.
+If you placed an order during a holiday, Amazon allows you to return it after more than 30 days.
 For example, if you order from Nov.1 to Dec.
-31, you can return the package until Jan.
+31, you can return the package by Jan.
 31 of the next year.

 If you plan on returning an item and asking for a refund, mark the item as unsatisfactory within the two weeks upon receiving the item, then send the item back to Amazon and wait for them to give you a refund.